Calculating Insurable Earnings

 - Book or ledger credits recorded by the employer representing a portion of a worker’s wages but not paid in that year

-- Salary continuance payments paid in the year following the calendar year the person left employment
+- Salary continuance payments paid in the year following the year the person left employment

-- Sick benefits paid directly to the worker by a private insurance company
+- Sick benefits paid to a worker directly by a private insurance company

 - Sick pay credits (accumulated unused) whether paid as a lump sum payment, or in installments upon ending employment

 - Supplement, by the employer, over and above a WSIB award to regular wages

 - Supplementary Employment Benefits: neither the employer’s contribution nor the benefit paid to the worker

 - Voluntary termination of employment plan payments that qualify as a retiring allowance

 - Wage loss supplements paid directly by a third party (e.g., insurance or trust company)

 - WSIB benefits

 - Worker benefits payable by contractual agreement throughout a strike